 (d) mechanically activated signs are animated signs characterized by repetitive motion and/or rotation activated by a mechanical system powered by electric motors or other mechanically induced means.

-(10) "Commercial or industrial zone" is defined at 75-15-103, MCA, and has the additional meaning of those areas established by the zoning authorities as being most appropriate for commerce, industry, or trade, regardless of how labeled.
+(10) "Commercial or industrial zone or area" is defined at 75-15-103, MCA, and has the additional meaning of those districts established by the zoning authorities as being most appropriate for commerce, industry, or trade, regardless of how labeled.
 The zones are commonly categorized as commercial, industrial, business, manufacturing, highway service or highway business (when these latter are intended for highway-oriented business), retail, trade, warehouse, and similar classifications.

 (11) "Conforming sign" means a sign legally erected and maintained in accordance with federal, state, and local laws.

-(12) "Controlled route" means any route on federal-aid interstate, National Highway System (NHS), or primary system in existence on June 1, 1991.
+(12) "Controlled route" means any route on the national highway system, which includes the interstate system, and any route on the former federal-aid primary system in existence on June 1, 1991.

 (13) "Customary maintenance" means the action necessary to keep a sign in good condition by replacement of parts damaged or worn by age, or painting of areas exposed to the weather.